-Young people can take part in the competition “PITCH YOUR PROJECT” until 31st October 2020.
-In speed presentations, the young people will pitch their projects at the 4th Annual Forum of the EU Strategy for the Alpine Region (EUSALP) from 10th to 11th December 2020 in Nice.
+Young people can take part in the competition “PITCH YOUR PROJECT” until 31st October 2021.
+In speed presentations, the young people will pitch their projects at the 5th Annual Forum of the EU Strategy for the Alpine Region (EUSALP).
 The audience will then select the three winning projects, which will be awarded with 5,000 EUR, 3,000 EUR and 2,000 EUR respectively.

 - Eligible applicants